wavestone-cdt/EDRSandblast/README.md

-Similarly to the Kernel callbacks removal, the necessary `ntoskrnl.exe` offsets (`nt!EtwThreatIntProvRegHandleOffset`, `_ETW_REG_ENTRY`'s `GuidEntry`, and `_ETW_GUID_ENTRY`'s `ProviderEnableInfo`) are hardcoded in the `NtoskrnlOffsets.csv` file a number of the Windows Kernel versions.
+Similarly to the Kernel callbacks removal, the necessary `ntoskrnl.exe` offsets (`nt!EtwThreatIntProvRegHandleOffset`, `_ETW_REG_ENTRY`'s `GuidEntry`, and `_ETW_GUID_ENTRY`'s `ProviderEnableInfo`) are hardcoded in the `NtoskrnlOffsets.csv` file for a number of the Windows Kernel versions.

 ### EDR bypass through userland hooking bypass
 #### How userland hooking works